BYOAND SHOP WITHOUT WASTE

-- Spoon and Chopsticks: If you know you are likely to end up somewhere where you will need these feel free to pack some from the kitchen or invest in a cute little set
+- Spoon and Chopsticks: If you know you are likely to end up somewhere where you will need these, feel free to pack some from the kitchen or request (on your gift wish list) or invest in a cute little set

-- Reusable bags: If you are planning to do a big shop and tend to do so regularly get yourself some serious shopping bags (these trolley bags would do the trick), otherwise a collection of reusable bags that can easily be carried in one another with one hand, or packed into your handbag will do the trick.
+- Reusable bags: If you are planning to do a big shop and tend to do so regularly, get yourself some serious shopping bags, otherwise a collection of reusable bags that can easily be carried in one another with one hand, or packed into your handbag will do the trick.
 My bag at the top is from Boomerang Bags.

-- A straw and a smoothie cup: A reusable straw is the easiest way to cut your rubbish and they are a great conversation starter.
-If you don’t want to carry your own smoothie cup (totally get it, they can be quite awkward) then choose to have a smoothie ‘eat-in’ at a cafe in a glass or mason jar but remember to tell them to hold the straw!
-Around 50% of the time your request for no straw won’t work, so don’t feel too awful if you still get one as many busy cafe staff are operating on auto pilot.
+- A straw and a smoothie cup: A reusable straw is the easiest way to cut your rubbish, and they are a great conversation starter.
+If you don’t want to carry your own smoothie cup (totally get it, they can be quite awkward), then choose to have a smoothie ‘eat-in’ at a cafe in a glass or mason jar but remember to tell them to hold the straw!
+Quite often your request for no straw won’t work, so don’t feel too awful if you still get one as many busy cafe staff are operating on autopilot.

-- Containers, plates, or bowls: If you intend on eating from a takeaway place bring along a simmilar sized container (or just keep the container from your last visit) depending on their health and safety policy most places will use your BYO container if you smile nicely.
-They will likely be very confused about this request but it’s another good conversation starter.
+- Containers, plates, or bowls: If you intend on eating from a takeaway place, bring along a similar sized container (or keep the container from your last visit).
+Depending on their health and safety policy, most places will use your BYO container if you smile nicely.
+They will may be baffled about this request, but it’s another good conversation starter.